-As time goes on, you will receive a lot of records and communications related to your accident and your injuries.
-In order to keep everything organized and in one place, it is a good idea to create a file where you will put all documents pertaining to your insurance claim and medical care.
+As time goes on, you will receive many records and communications related to your accident and your injuries.
+To keep everything organized and in one place, it is good to create a file where you will put all documents pertaining to your insurance claim and medical care.

 4. Start a Daily Pain Journal

 If your injuries impact your day-to-day life in any way, you will want to start a daily “pain journal.”
-Car accident victims in South Carolina can recover financial compensation for their pain and suffering, and creating a record of your injuries’ day-to-day effects will help prove your claim for damages.
+Car accident victims in South Carolina can recover financial compensation for their pain and suffering.
+Creating a record of your injuries’ day-to-day effects will help prove your claim for damages.

 When you have an insurance claim after an accident, there is a lot you need to know.
 To learn more about your situation, we encourage you to read: